-- 107. At all material times from at least April 2014 and throughout the Queensland Claim Period, the Uber Entities, other than Rasier Pacific, agreed or combined with the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members by establishing, promoting and operating UberX in Queensland by unlawful means, namely by: - (a) at all material times, Uber B.V.'s and Rasier Operations', and at all material times from around 21 December 2015, Uber B.V.'s, Rasier Operations' and Rasier Pacific's contraventions of s 15 of the Queensland Transport Act, as alleged in paragraphs 93 and 94; and/or

-- (b) the Uber Entities' complicity in the contraventions by UberX Partners: - (i) of s 15 of the Queensland Transport Act; as alleged in paragraphs 95-96; and/or - (ii) of s 27 of the Queensland Transport Act as alleged in paragraph 98; and/or - (iii) of s 70 of the Queensland Transport Act as alleged in paragraphs 101-102.
+- 107. At all material times from at least April 2014 and throughout the Queensland Claim Period, the Uber Entities, other than Rasier Pacific, agreed or combined with the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members by establishing, promoting and operating UberX in Queensland by unlawful means, namely by: - (a) at all material times, Uber B.V.'s and Rasier Operations', and at all material times from around 21 December 2015, Uber B.V.'s, Rasier Operations' and Rasier Pacific's contraventions of s 15 of the Queensland Transport Act, as alleged in paragraphs 93 and 94; and/or - (b) the Uber Entities' complicity in the contraventions by UberX Partners: - (i) of s 15 of the Queensland Transport Act; as alleged in paragraphs 95-96; and/or - (ii) of s 27 of the Queensland Transport Act as alleged in paragraph 98; and/or - (iii) of s 70 of the Queensland Transport Act as alleged in paragraphs 101-102.

 - 1. The agreement or combination is to be inferred from: - (a) the facts and matters alleged in Parts B, C and D; and - (b) the Uber Inc Prospectus, including at pp 54-55 and 62. - 2.
-The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, as the means by which the Uber Entities other than Rasier Pacific intended to establish and operate UberX in Queensland was by UberX Partners unlawfully competing with the Queensland Taxi Group Members and the Queensland Hire Car Group Members and causing them loss as alleged in paragraph 106A, which was achived by the illegal conduct of Uber Entities alleged in paragraphs 93, 94 and 104-106.
-By reason of the above the Uber entities, other than Rasier Pacific, had the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members. - 2.
-The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, which is to be inferred from the matters alleged in Parts C and D, in particular the Uber Entities' intention for UberX to compete with other Point to Point Passenger Transport Services in Queensland, as alleged in paragraph 49.
-In the result the Uber Entities other than Rasier Pacific shared the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members. - 108.
+The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, as the means by which the Uber Entities other than Rasier Pacific intended to establish and operate UberX in Queensland was by UberX Partners unlawfully competing with the Queensland Taxi Group Members and the Queensland Hire Car Group Members and causing them loss as alleged in paragraph 106A, which was achived by the illegal conduct of Uber

+Entities alleged in paragraphs 93, 94 and 104-106.
+By reason of the above the Uber entities, other than Rasier Pacific, had the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members.

 At all material times from about 21 December 2015 and throughout the Queensland Claim Period, Rasier Pacific joined the agreement or combination pleaded in the preceding paragraph with the intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members by operating, or assisting in the operation of, UberX in Queensland by unlawful means, as pleaded in paragraphs 95-96, 98 and 101-102.

 - 1. That Rasier Pacific joined the agreement or combination alleged in the preceding paragraph is to be inferred from the facts and matters alleged in paragraphs 40-43, 45, 47(e), 47(f) and Parts C and D. - 2.
 The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, as from 21 December 2015 the means by which the Uber Entities intended to continue to establish and operate UberX in Queensland was by UberX Partners unlawfully competing with the Queensland Taxi Group Members and the Queensland Hire Car Group Members and causing them loss as alleged in paragraph 106A, which was achived by the illegal conduct of Uber Entities alleged in paragraphs 93, 94 and 104-106.
-In the result Rasier Pacific shared the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members. - 2.
-The agreement or combination was aimed at or directed to the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members, which is to be inferred from the matters alleged in Parts C and D above, and in particular the Uber Entities' Intention for UberX to compete with other Point to Point Passenger Transport Services in Queensland, as alleged in paragraph 49.
 In the result Rasier Pacific shared the common intention of injuring the Queensland Taxi Group Members and/or the Queensland Hire Car Group Members. - 109.
-In pursuance of the said conspiracy, the Uber Entities did the overt acts pleaded in paragraphs 14-15, 17-21, 23, 26-35, 37-40, 42-43, 45, 47-48, 53-55, 57, 63 and 67.
+In pursuance of the said conspiracy, the Uber Entities did the overt acts pleaded in paragraphs 14-15, 17-21, 23, 26-35, 37-40, 42-43, 45, 47-48, 48A, 53-55, 57, 63 and 66.